CRITICAL INFRASTRUCTURE

 Operational Technology Cybersecurity Specifics

-- Ensure that the organization’s Security Policy calls out protection of specific OT areas to address
+- Ensure that the organization’s Security Policy calls out protection of specific OT areas to address.

-- Use Zero Trust techniques to create trusted routes.
-Use packet fragmentation over multiple physical paths, limiting access to users and software that has insufficient privilege or fails identity and authorization checks to access remote devices.
+- Llimiting access to users and software that have insufficient privilege or fail identity and authorization checks to access remote devices.

 - Microsoft’s 2023 Security Report found 71% of IoT devices are vulnerable, 46% can’t be patched, and 21% use obsolete operating systems.
 I.e., total physical or virtual separation of Operational Networks from the Internet is essential.